Parents or guardians considering applying for a place at Ainsdale St John’s are warmly invited to visit the school and meet the Headteacher.

 The booklets, ‘Parent’s Guide’ and ‘Admissions Information’ are available for parents to view/download at www.sefton.gov.uk/admissions

-The online application is available on the Citizens Portal from 1st September 2022 until 15th January 2023.
+The online application is available on the Citizens Portal from 1st September until mid January.

 Admission Appeals Information - Applications for Reception